 Different medications can help symptoms of and prognosis in HF.
 These include:

-- Angiotensin receptor-neprilysin inhibitors: These help reduce the risk of mortality and decrease congestion in the heart.
+- Angiotensin receptor-neprilysin inhibitors (ARNI): These help reduce the risk of mortality and decrease congestion in the heart.

 - ACE inhibitors: These relax the blood vessels and help reduce the impact of heart failure.